donejs/donejs/docs/features.md

 #### How it works

-If publishing and consuming a JavaScript module is trivial, teams are enabled to design for reuse across their organization.
-This video introduces NPM import and export:
+DoneJS apps use [StealJS](http://stealjs.com/) to load modules and install packages.
+This video introduces NPM import and export in StealJS:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/eIfUsPdKF4A" frameborder="0" allowfullscreen></iframe>

-##### Microapplications

-Alongside [generators](#section=section_Generators) and the [modlet pattern](#section_Modlets), which make it easy to create mini pieces of UI functionality, NPM module import and export enables teams to design and share components easily.

-In the same way that the [microservices](http://microservices.io/patterns/microservices.html) architecture enabled reusable APIs, the following workflow enables a "microapplication" architecture (reusable component architecture).

- 1. Use generators to create a modlet
- 1. Develop rich functionality
- 1. Export and publish it - internally or externally
- 1. Consume it across applications

-Imagine an organization where every app is broken into many reusable pieces, each of which are independently tested, developed, and shared.

 ##### Zero config package installation

-DoneJS apps use StealJS to load modules and install packages.
 Unlike Browserify or Webpack, StealJS is a client side loader, so you don't have to run a build to load pages.

 Installing a package in a DoneJS app via npm or bower involves no configuration.
 Install your package from the command line: